jy95/pharmacies_BE/README.md

 License
 -------------------

-AFMPS Belgian pharmacies list dump © 2022 by Jacques Yakoub is licensed under CC BY-NC-SA 4.0.
+Belgian pharmacies © 2022 by Jacques Yakoub is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/